jcsokol/CS230-LAI-project-code/README.md

 # CS230-LAI-project-code

-I have created this repository for us to store all of our attempted models in.
+A repository for experimental CS230 class models used to predict the geographic ancestries of genetic sequences at a base-pair resolution.